arrow-kt/arrow-meta/docs/docs/analysis-java.md

 # Analysis over Java code

 Λrrow Analysis has preliminary support for Java.
-This is still
+This is still an alpha feature.

 ## Adding the plug-in